kaxel/nodejs-sample/README.md

 exit;
 ```

 and then a call to nodemon should get you going.
+Just open a browser and go to http://localhost:3000/

 If you do have a password for mysql root user, then shove it into listController yourself, right at the top of the page.